Rabinwaiba123/SimpleCalculator/README.md

 - Add a simple GUI (Swing/JavaFX) or a web front-end for a nicer user experience.
 - Add GitHub Actions to run tests and static analysis on each PR.

-## License

-Add a LICENSE file to the repo (for example, MIT).
-If you want, I can add a standard MIT license file for you.

 ## Contact